libp2p/go-libp2p-resource-manager/README.md

 Once you have limits set, you'll want to monitor to see if you're running into your limits often.
-This could be a sign that you need to raise your limits (your process is more intensive than you originally thought) or that you need fix something in your application (surely you don't need over 1000 streams?).
+This could be a sign that you need to raise your limits (your process is more intensive than you originally thought) or that you need to fix something in your application (surely you don't need over 1000 streams?).

 There are OpenCensus metrics that can be hooked up to the resource manager.
 See `obs/stats_test.go` for an example on how to enable this, and `DefaultViews` in